aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/export-to-html5/_index.md

 {{% alert title="Note" color="warning" %}}

-When you use this method to export PowerPoint to HTML, given the SVG rendering, you will not be to apply styles or animate specific elements.
+When you use this method to export PowerPoint to HTML, due to the SVG rendering, you will not be to apply styles or animate specific elements.

 {{% /alert %}}